Actephila lindleyi

 Actephila lindleyi is a species of plant in the family Phyllanthaceae.
-A shrub or small tree up to 12 metres tall.
+It is a shrub or small tree tgat can grow up to 12 metres tall.
 Found in tropical, subtropical and dry rainforest in coastal areas north from Shoalhaven Gorge in New South Wales to Papua New Guinea and adjacent islands in the north.
 In New South Wales this species grows on a variety of different soils, such as andesites, basalts or metamorphics from altitudes of 40 to 500 metres above sea level.
 A rare species in the Illawarra region at the southern part of its range.

 Description

 Trunk and branchlets

 The trunk is crooked, mostly cylindrical though occasionally angled or buttressed.
 Bark is reddish black with vertical rows of lenticles.
 The timber is suited to turnery, the wood being fairly hard and close grained.
 Branchlets are thick smooth and brown, with pale lenticles.
 Leaf scars may be present.

 Leaves

 Alternate on the stem, not toothed.
 Lance shaped, sometimes broad lance shape.
 Drawn out to a point at the tip.
 Thick, glossy green above, paler below.
 7 to 18 cm long, 2.5 to 4 cm wide.
 Leaf stalks are channelled above, 6 to 25 mm long.
 Only the midrib is prominent.
 Other veins less obvious, but raised on both sides of the leaf.
 6 to 10 lateral veins mostly straight, though curved near the leaf margin.